Shima-m83/self-supervised-collider-foundation-model/README.md

 VOCAB_SIZE
 ```

-The particle features are standardized using the training-data statistics.
+The continuous particle features are standardized using training-data statistics.

 The PDG IDs are converted into integer token IDs for use by the neural network.